Infanticide: New Zealand

+Marshall Islands

+When Russian explorer Otto von Kotzebue visited the Marshall Islands in Micronesia in 1817, he noted that Marshallese families practiced infanticide after the birth of a third child as a form of population planning due to frequent famines.

 North America

 Inuit

 There is no agreement about the actual estimates of the frequency of newborn female infanticide in the Inuit population.
-Carmel Schrire mentions diverse studies ranging from 15 to 50% to 80%.

-Polar Inuit (Inughuit) killed the child by throwing him or her into the sea.
-There is even a legend in Inuit mythology, "The Unwanted Child", where a mother throws her child into the fjord.
+Carmel Schrire mentions diverse studies ranging from 15% to 80%.
+Polar Inuit (Inughuit) killed unwanted children by throwing them into the sea.

 The Yukon and the Mahlemuit tribes of Alaska exposed the female newborns by first stuffing their mouths with grass before leaving them to die.
 In Arctic Canada the Inuit exposed their babies on the ice and left them to die.

 Female Inuit infanticide disappeared in the 1930s and 1940s after contact with the Western cultures from the South.

+However, it must be acknowledged these infanticide claims came from non-Inuit observers, whose writings were later used to justify the forced westernization of indigenous peoples.
+In 2009, Travis Hedwig argued that infanticide runs counter to cultural norms at the time and that researchers were misinterpreting the actions of an unfamiliar culture and people.

 Canada

 The Handbook of North American Indians reports infanticide among the Dene Natives and those of the Mackenzie Mountains.

 Native Americans

-In the Eastern Shoshone there was a scarcity of Indian women as a result of female infanticide.
+In the Eastern Shoshone there was a scarcity of Native American women as a result of female infanticide.
 For the Maidu Native Americans twins were so dangerous that they not only killed them, but the mother as well.
-In the region known today as southern Texas, the Mariame Indians practiced infanticide of females on a large scale.
+In the region known today as southern Texas, the Mariame Native Americans practiced infanticide of females on a large scale.
 Wives had to be obtained from neighboring groups.